SoftwareDefinedBuildings/spawnpoint/installer/README.md

        this should be 1024 shares per core.
   7. Start up the new `spawnd` service, after enabling it to start on boot as well.

-### What about host networking and mapping devices?
-In general, allowing containers to use the host network or to directly access host devices is discouraged unless you know what you are doing.
-Therefore, it is disabled by the installer by default, but the installer will not change your old settings when performing an update.